F1 IN SCHOOLS

-We sent 2 teams to the recent regional trials at South Devon UTC and both did very well.
+We sent two teams to the recent regional trials at South Devon UTC and both did very well.

-Team Alpha are a very competitive group of 6 year 10 students managed by Lachlan, who competed very strongly and received the highly coveted judges S.W.award for “critical thinking”.
+Team Alpha are a very competitive group of six year 10 students managed by Lachlan, who competed very strongly and received the highly coveted judges S.W.award for “critical thinking”.

 So congratulations to Lachlan, Moris, Aberjhit, Mithal, Simon and Edward.

-Team Hawk are a group of 6 year 13 students managed by Eliane.
-They competed at the regional finals last year where they came 3rd so they went into it with some experience and a clear intention to do better……
+Team Hawk are a group of six year 13 students managed by Eliane.
+They competed at the regional finals last year where they came third, so they went into it with some experience and a clear intention to do better……

 Despite the planned school trip being cancelled due to snow, Team Hawk just regarded this as another problem to be solved.
 With the help of parents they were able to get to Silverstone and compete.

-They were also placed 3rd nationally out of 42 finalists and with that comes an invitation to compete at the World finals in Singapore in September; coinciding with the Singapore Grand Prix 2018
+They were also placed third nationally out of 42 finalists and with that comes an invitation to compete at the World finals in Singapore in September; coinciding with the Singapore Grand Prix 2018

 To be placed third nationally really is a huge achievement by Eliane, Charlie, Ian, Jake, Anthony and Alex and reflects their intelligence, dedication, maturity and determination to both get to the event and to do so well.

-At our post event celebration dinner at the first McDonalds we came to, we bumped into one of the verbal presentation judges.
-She told me she had heard the McLaren judge comment, that the technical drawings of team HAWK were the best he had ever seen and he had awarded them full marks.
+At our post-event celebration dinner at the first McDonalds we came to, we bumped into one of the verbal presentation judges.
+She told us she had heard the McLaren judge comment that the technical drawings of team HAWK were the best he had ever seen and he had awarded them full marks.

-Team Hawk will go to Singapore in September, with the best of the best from over 40 different countries to represent themselves, their school and their country on a world stage……..so it is with absolute joy and delight that I ask you all to join me in welcoming team Hawk to the stage, to collect their various awards and trophies and to wish them good luck on their attempt at world domination in Singapore!
+Team Hawk will go to Singapore in September with the best of the best from over 40 different countries, to represent themselves, their school and their country on a world stage……so it is with absolute joy and delight that we wish them good luck with their attempt at world domination in Singapore!